 The patient then saw her own GP approximately three weeks later, when it became clear what had happened with the second test.
 Her GP therefore requested another test, which was marked urgent.
 He saw the patient the next day and, because the test was negative, prescribed a progesterone to try to restart her periods.
 The GP examined the patient vaginally and found no abnormality.
 The patient had another vaginal examination and a smear the following month.
 Again no abnormalities were found.

 Four weeks later the patient was admitted to hospital.
 A ruptured right ovarian cyst (8cm) was diagnosed and laparotomy was performed, during which her right ovary and Fallopian tube were removed.
 The patient's recovery was uneventful except for a mild urinary tract infection.

 The patient made a claim for alleged negligence against her GP.
 She claimed that he had breached his duty of care to her by ignoring the negative pregnancy tests and failing to diagnose the ovarian cyst.
 She also claimed for possible reduced fertility.

 The MDU consulted two experts, one a GP expert and the other a consultant gynaecologist.
 Both felt that GP had not been negligent in his care of the patient.
 The consultant gynaecologist was also of the opinion that even if the patient had been referred to hospital earlier for a scan, this would probably not have had any influence on the outcome.
 Given the timescale, he felt that the patient would still have presented as an emergency before any results had been known.
 Three years after the start of proceedings the patient finally withdrew the claim.

-This guidance was correct at publication 01/06/2003.
-It is intended as general guidance for members only.
+This page was correct at publication on 01/06/2003.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.